-Rule (3)

-Recruit Highly Qualified Candidates for the Members of the Board and Executive Management
+Rule (3): Recruit Highly Qualified Candidates for the Members of the Board and Executive Management

-The Nomination and Remuneration committee was formed in 2015 to assist the board in appointing qualified Board and Executive management members.
+The Nomination and Remunerations committee was restructured on April 11, 2017 to assist the Board in appointing and re-nominating qualified Board and Executive Management members.
 The Committee is also responsible for assessing the remunerations of the Board of Directors and Executive Management as per the Company's long-term strategic objectives.